Plan your Confluence Server to Cloud migration

-This guide provides a high-level plan for migrating a self-hosted Confluence Server site to Confluence Cloud.
+This guide provides a high-level plan for migrating a self-hosted Confluence Server or Data Centre site to Confluence Cloud.
 It covers enlisting your project team, evaluating technology options, ensuring that the current Confluence Server site is ready for migration, and executing the migration.

 Some of the steps in this guide require advanced permissions.
 Before you begin, you may want to check that you:

 Decide to migrate

 - Review your security and compliance requirements: Adhering to your organization's security requirements is critical to a successful migration.
 For more information about Atlassian's security, privacy, and compliance policies, check out Trust at Atlassian.
 At this point, you may need to engage with your procurement or security teams to ensure Confluence Cloud meets your requirements.

 - Evaluate apps: Before deciding to migrate, review any apps and custom integrations you may have to determine what you'll need for your Confluence Cloud site.
 To help you through this, we've put together some advice and best practices.

 The Atlassian Marketplace offers a large selection of apps and integrations that extend the functionality of Confluence Cloud.
 These include free integrations with leading SaaS productivity and collaboration products like Slack and Dropbox, and subscription-based licensing of some of your most beloved Server apps.

 Keep in mind while you're evaluating that while Atlassian’s cloud and server products provide the same benefits, they can differ in features and functionality.
 In some cases, you may discover that the cloud version of a product includes functionality that is fulfilled through an app on server.
 You may also have in-house or custom-built apps to consider.